⚡ Quick Verdict:

 - Social listening and brand monitoring features

-- Advanced analytics with competitor benchmarking
+- In depth analytics with benchmarking reports

 📋 How to switch:

-- Create a free Buffer account to test the platform
+- Create a free buffer account to test the platform

 - Connect your social accounts and recreate your queue